Psalm 28:3

 good, are all the works of our God and Saviour -- all of them that eye

-seeth and mind perceiveth, all that reason interprets and hand handles,
+seeth and mind perceiveth, all that reason interprets and hand

-form of more blooming fairness than that of earth's surface?
-And what
+And what form of more blooming fairness than that of earth's surface?

-is there swifter in the course than the chariot of the sun?
-And what
+And what is there swifter in the course than the chariot of the sun?

-than the seasonable winds?
-And what more spotless mirror than the light
+productive of supplies than the seasonable winds?
+And what more

-of day?
-And what creature more excellent than man?
+spotless mirror than the light of day?
+And what creature more excellent

 Very good, then, are all the works of our God and Saviour.
 And what